What are the Maximum Demand changes and how will your business be affected?

 The aim is to make billing more accurate, allowing suppliers to better monitor businesses with high energy usage.

-Ofgem believe that by measuring the Half Hourly usage data, costs will then be more accurately reconciled between consumers and suppliers, and suppliers and generators.
+Ofgem believes that by measuring the Half Hourly usage data, costs will then be more accurately reconciled between consumers and suppliers, and suppliers and generators.

-It is estimated that this change will affect 160,000 05-08 meters across the UK, requiring that they are settled half-hourly by 1st April 2017.
+It is estimated that this change will affect 160,000 05-08 meters across the UK, requiring that they are settled half-hourly by 1st April 2017 when P272 legislation comes into effect.

 Despite the fact that you pay suppliers for your electricity, it is actually delivered, via the supplier, to your area by the Distributor Network Operator (DNO).
 The data that will be gathered as a result of the changes will tell the DNO how much energy they need to supply and it will help suppliers to buy energy more effectively – which will hopefully help make your bill cheaper.